rpatin/segclust2d/README.md

-# segtools
+# segclust2d

-`segtools` provides R code for two methods of segmentation and joint segmentation/clustering of bivariate time-series.
+`segclust2d` provides R code for two methods of segmentation and joint segmentation/clustering of bivariate time-series.
 It was originally intended for ecological segmentation (home-range and behavioural modes) but can be easily applied on other type of time-series.
 The package also provides tools for